 This article describes a simple fix to an issue (well… One or many possible issues), where git fails to pull anything from remote, throwing instead an error somewhat like this: fatal: no such branch: ‘master’ Bah.
 This stops you from pulling any new changes from remote, and likewise, it will stop you from pushing your new stuff out there.
 Always something going wrong with git, right?
 But what is the…Continue reading Visual Studio Code fails when running “git pull” for a new project

 This post describes how you can modify your SPFx webparts to make them compatible with usage in Microsoft Teams.
-I’m also showing some basic ideas what you can do in the code to make the integration more useful!
+I’m also showing some basic ideas of what you can do in the code to make the integration more useful!
 Why would we do this?
 Who wouldn’t want to just develop once and then run their code everywhere?
-Now with SPFx (SharePoint Framework) 1.8 being out (and 1.9 being out for a while before being pulled!), we’re getting one step closer to that, as we’re given an…Continue reading How to Teamsify an SPFx solution?
+Now with SPFx (SharePoint Framework), 1.8 being out (and 1.9 being out for…Continue reading How to Teamsify an SPFx solution?

 SPFx development is a bottomless bag of funsies!
 This article describes yet another way how to fix the error with your SPFx webpart failing to load a module.
 In this case, you’ll get an error that starts with the generic “Failed to load component” -part, but contains “There was a network error” later in the stack.
-I’ve written about this before, but I keep running into new ways to mess up, so I’ll keep documenting the solutions as well!
-Problem So, this one left me…Continue reading SPFx webpart fails with “Failed to load component – – There was a network error.”
+I’ve written about this before, but I keep running into new ways to mess…Continue reading SPFx webpart fails with “Failed to load component – – There was a network error.”